Creating awareness on FGM, GBV: REACH takes the campaign on radio

 “Radio is often the only way to reach many of the communities where FGM and GBV continue to prevail.
 Radio campaigns can reach women and girls at risk.
 It can change the perceptions of women and men and inform women on their basic human rights,” said Ms Chelangat.

-RPC Kapchorwa sub-region addresses stakeholders engagement meeting at Kapchorwa.
-This was under a project funded by AFDB through UNRA (PHOTO/David Mafabi).“But because of financial constraints we cant provide these now and our appeal to the government is to help revive the funding for the REACH programme promised by President Museveni for us to continue doing this,” said Ms. Chelangat.
+“But because of financial constraints we cant provide these now and our appeal to the government is to help revive the funding for the REACH programme promised by President Museveni for us to continue doing this,” said Ms Chelangat.

 Mr Peter Kamuron, the vice-chairman of the REACH Board appealed to donors to support the girls/women especially those who have fled the practice to receive vocational training at the REACH technical institute in Kapchorwa to boost their living.